Chronic Future: Independent work: 2006–2009

 Chronic Future left Interscope Records for an unknown reason in 2006.
 Several CF members also collaborate with Back Ted N-Ted, although it now appears that Brandon Lee is pulling double duty as a live member of Ryan Breen's solo project Back Ted N-Ted.
 At around this time, Mike Busse started a solo, hip-hop oriented side project with Charlie Brand of Miniature Tigers called The Future Lords.
-On October 1, 2006, Ben Collins officially launching Modern Art Records in partnership with Epic Records, but have now denounced their partnership with Epic Records.
+On October 1, 2006, Ben Collins officially launched Modern Art Records in partnership with Epic Records, but they have now denounced their partnership with Epic Records.
 Collins signed Back Ted N-Ted, as well as the Miniature Tigers, Brothers Backward, Foxglove Hunt, Gospel Claws and The Future Lords.

 The band released a limited edition album, This and of That, in late 2006 for online purchase through their now inactive official website.
 The band had made a sudden change from their rap rock style to an electronica/alternative/hip-hop crossover style by changing their guitar sounds from the traditional rock sound to an electronic sound.
 Chronic Future had actually previously experimented with this style and uploaded demos of some of the songs from This and of That to their official website, as well as other unreleased demos.
 The album was limited to merely 1000 copies.
 The album featured Ryan Breen, the band's former rhythm guitarist, doing programming.

 The band recruited Lawrence Hearn AKA "Daggrr" (live guitarist for Back Ted N-Ted & principle songwriter for The Broadcast Royalties) in 2007 to play rhythm guitar for several shows, though he left shortly in 2008 to support both Miniature Tigers and Back Ted N-Ted's live shows.
 Chronic Future performed at the West Coast show of The Bamboozle in Irvine, California on April 6, 2008.

 Just before the release of the Modern Art EP, the following statement on their Myspace page appeared on October 29, 2008:

 On November 11, 2008, an EP entitled Modern Art EP was released on iTunes.
 The album further demonstrated their crossover style, but with far more melodic music than demonstrated on This and of That.
 The digital EP featured re-recordings of demos previously uploaded to Chronic Future's website and Myspace page.
 The song "Rocket Science" was converted into techno/alternative/hip-hop from its original punk/rap style.
 By popular demand from the band's fans, a limited edition demo compilation, Demoitis, was released in April 2009.